openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 Use this if you plan to change the colors as part of this call as it will force a reset of the cache.

-Returns: a pointer that contains all of the colors of the mesh, if it has any.
+**Returns**: a pointer that contains all of the colors of the mesh, if it has any.